-On October 28, 2022 (the "Redemption Date"), Surge redeemed all of the outstanding 5.75% convertible unsecured subordinated debentures originally due on December 31, 2022, paying the aggregate principal amount of the such debentures (being \$1,000 per debenture) plus all unpaid interest thereon to, but excluding the Redemption Date.
-These debentures, which had traded on the TSX under the symbol "SGY.DB", were delisted from the TSX on the Redemption Date.
+On October 28, 2022 (the "Original Redemption Date"), Surge redeemed all of its then outstanding 5.75% convertible unsecured subordinated debentures originally due on December 31, 2022, paying the aggregate principal amount of the such debentures (being \$1,000 per debenture) plus all unpaid interest thereon to, but excluding the Original Redemption Date.
+These debentures, which had traded on the TSX under the symbol "SGY.DB", were delisted from the TSX on the Original Redemption Date.

 On December 19, 2022, Surge completed an acquisition of crude oil assets in Surge's Sparky and Southeast Saskatchewan core areas from Enerplus Corporation for net proceeds of \$198 million (the "Enerplus Acquisition").
-Concurrent with closing of the Enerplus Acquisition, the Corporation expanded its First Lien Credit Facilities to a total of \$210 million and increased its Second-Lien Credit Facilities to approximately \$194 million.